This page will give you information about a urethrotomy. If you have any questions, you should ask your GP or other relevant health professional.

 Most men make a good recovery, with a large improvement in their symptoms.

-A narrowing of your urethra can cause a slow flow of urine, often with dribbling, pain, bleeding and infection.
+A narrowing of your urethra can cause a slow flow of urine, often with dribbling, pain and infection.
 A urethrotomy should relieve your symptoms.

 The operation and treatment information on this page is published under license by Healthdirect Australia from EIDO Healthcare Australia and is protected by copyright laws.
 Other than for your personal, non-commercial use, you may not copy, print out, download or otherwise reproduce any of the information.
 The information should not replace advice that your relevant health professional would give you.